February 8, 2024

 Numeracy is another critical retail skill.
 Retail workers work with numbers every day.
 Counting inventory, calculating discounts, managing cash, and giving change are just some of the tasks that require staff to be good at numbers.
 Both physical and digital money is being managed and transferred by many people in retail, so it’s important that the people in charge of this money are accurate and confident in their computations in order to avoid any unnecessary risks.

 Employees in retail work together as a team to try and deliver the best shopping experience to their customers.
 Collaborating with different departments is common when answering customer questions or sourcing products.
 In cases of staff shortages, it’s not uncommon to work extra shifts or unfamiliar roles.
 Team players are always ready to offer and receive feedback that they can apply to their roles to become better employees.
-Those with strong teamwork skills may even move on to leadership roles.
+Those with strong teamwork skills needed in retail may even move on to leadership roles.

 Encourage teamwork and camaraderie in your company by hosting team-building activities or training courses.
 Many corporate training platforms offer discussion features to encourage sharing of ideas and feedback with one another, so consider EdApp when looking for ways to host online training programs.

 Product knowledge and company and industry knowledge are essential when working in retail.
 It’s business awareness that helps employees answer customer questions about products and policies.
 There are also many processes like loss prevention and merchandise control that happen behind the scenes, hidden from customers.
 In addition to these topics, retail workers should undergo accident investigations training course to best protect themselves and customers.
 While you can train workers to become more aware of these processes, having someone around with a solid background understanding of the field and company is useful.